Reference

 confluence-cli page delete

-Delete a page (move it to the trash)
+Delete one or more pages (move them to the trash)

 Move a page to the trash.
 With --purge the trashed page is then permanently removed.
-Deletion requires --yes, or an interactive confirmation when stdin is a terminal.
+Pass several IDs to delete them in one run, or a single '-' to read newline-separated IDs from stdin.
+Deletion requires --yes (or an interactive confirmation when stdin is a terminal); --yes applies to the whole batch.

 Options